The Coral share new single ‘Faceless Angel’ and talk double album 'Coral Island

 “He completely oversaw the visual side of it.
 That would inspire me and I would send him songs and that would inspire him so it’s quite a collaboration.
 The model is almost like Ray Harryhausen [legendary visual effects artist who created stop motion model animation in movies such as Jason and the Argonauts and Clash of the Titans] crossed with Llandudno.
 It’s got this King Kong stop-animation vibe about it.”

-The album also comes accompanied by a fully illustrated book written by keyboardist Nick Power, so we spoke to him and Skelly filled us on their so called ‘White Album’, all the fun of fair, and how they were responsible for kickstarting the Sea Shanty craze.
+The album also comes accompanied by a fully illustrated book written by keyboardist Nick Power, so we spoke to him and Skelly filled us in on their so called ‘White Album’, all the fun of the fair, and how they were responsible for kickstarting the Sea Shanty craze.

 Hello James and Nick.
 ‘Coral Island’ seems to be based on your own seaside memories at places like Rhyl and Blackpool.
 Is that the case?